karualaiyin/ESP32-OV7670-NoFIFO-LCD/README.md

-# ESP32-OV7670-Camera-LCD
+# ESP32-OV7670-NoFIFO-LCD
-Real-time OV7670 image display on SPI LCD using ESP32 and ESP-IDF.
+Real-time image display from the OV7670 (No FIFO) on an SPI LCD using ESP32 and ESP-IDF.

 ## Demo